Coffee: Benefits & how to make a healthy cup

 3. Grinding and brewing - more in this article from Exhale Coffee.

-5 tips to make healthier coffee
+5 tips for healthier coffee

-1. Go for freshly roasted beans to preserve more polyphenols.
+1. Freshly roasted beans preserve more polyphenols.

 3. Grind freshly just before brewing to protect it from degradation.